 OK – that’s not a real word.
 Someone made it up for some online “make a new word” competition.
-When we heard it a few years ago, we quickly incorporated it into our vocabulary (And by “we” I mean “Billy.”)
-We use it several times a week.
+When we heard it a few years ago, we quickly incorporated it into our vocabulary, using it weekly.

-Maybe you can spot Hangry in yourself at these moments:
+You can see Hangry in many of these moments:

-- During an 11:00 a.m. meeting where you think every idea at the meeting is garbage
+- During an 11:00 a.m. meeting where you think every idea is garbage

-- During the late afternoon when you’re returning emails and all of them are irritaing
+- Returning emails during the late afternoon and all of them are irritaing

-- On your commute home when you forgot your afternoon snack and every car gets in your way…and every driver is an clueless idiot
+- On your commute home when every car is in your way and every driver is a clueless idiot

 - At a restaurant where the server is slow to bring bread or the cashier walks away from the register right before it is your turn to order